Aptucxet Trading Post Museum

 Manamet River visited by Leif Ericson

-The Pilgrims knew of it early, because the Billington boy, having been lost in the woods in 1621, was found by the Indians at Manamet and kept there before being taken further down the Cape.
+The Pilgrims knew of it early, because the Billington boy, having been lost in the woods in 1621, was found by the natives at Manamet and kept there before being taken further down the Cape.

 Governor Bradford found the much needed corn and beans at Manamet and left it there in the care of Caunacum, the Sachem of Manamet until Capt.
 Standish could get it.